-- The Code states that local authority publicity should:
+- c.
+The Code states that local authority publicity should:

-- be lawful
+- i. be lawful

-- be cost effective
+- ii. be cost effective

-- be objective
+- iii. be objective

-- be even-handed
+- iv. be even-handed

-- be appropriate
+- v. be appropriate

-- have regard to equality and diversity
+- vi. have regard to equality and diversity

-- be issued with care during periods of heightened sensitivity
+- vii. be issued with care during periods of heightened sensitivity